frimpongemanuele/darkweb-osint-threat-intelligence/docs/tools-evaluated.md

 These technologies are discussed as possible methods for processing and analyzing large volumes of intelligence data.

-**No custom machine-learning model is claimed as part of the practical case study.**

 ---

 # Technology Mapping